evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 ## Drivetrain

 The XPENG G6 AWD Performance features an all-wheel drive system powered by two motors, one on each axle.
-The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.

 ### Suspension